Weird Science

 As we see, building a functional model of a pneumatic artificial muscle is not difficult.
 Importantly, similar actuators have been employed for several decades with increasing frequency in industry—so this is not merely a curiosity.

-A pneumatic muscle has minimal mass, largely because its main component is a stretchable conduit.
-The logarithmic correlation between pressure and the force generated by such a component is analogous to that found in actual biological systems, making it easier to replicate the behavior of biological muscles—for instance, in prostheses.
-Additionally, the elasticity is similar in both cases, as shown in Phot.9.
+A pneumatic muscle has minimal mass mainly because its primary component is a stretchable conduit.
+The logarithmic relationship between the internal air level and the force generated by this component is similar to that observed in real biological systems, which helps in replicating muscle behavior and can be useful in prosthetics.
+Moreover, the elasticity in both cases is comparable, as shown in Photo 9.

 Phot.9 – Elasticity of the artificial muscle